 If you're a fan of Jimmy Fallon, you might enjoy seeing him tape The Tonight Show live when you're visiting New York City.
-There are many different ways to get into the show, so here's everything you need to know about advance tickets, standby tickets, and monologue rehearsal tickets.
+Tickets are limited and in high demand, but there are several ways to get onto the set, from requesting advance tickets to waiting for standby tickets to attending the monologue rehearsal.

 The Day of the Taping

-The Tonight Show Starring Jimmy Fallon typically tapes once a day between Monday and Friday with tapings starting at 5 pm and lasting until about 6:30 pm.
-The line-up for ticket-holders begins at 2:30 pm and you must arrive no later than 3:45 pm.
+The Tonight Show Starring Jimmy Fallon typically tapes once a day Monday through Friday with tapings starting at 5 p.m. and lasting until about 6:30 p.m.
+The line for ticket-holders begins at 2:30 p.m. and you must arrive no later than 3:45 p.m.
 If you do not make it to the line on time, your ticket will be given to someone on standby.
-If you have a standby ticket, you can check in at 3:15 pm and begin lining up at 3:45.
+If you have a standby ticket, you can check in at 3:15 p.m. and begin lining up at 3:45 p.m.

 Getting Tonight Show Tickets in Advance

 You can request free tickets to see The Tonight Show Starring Jimmy Fallon online.
-Tickets are generally available 4-6 weeks in advance.
+Tickets are generally available four to six weeks in advance.
 They release tickets in blocks, so check the website frequently to find newly released tickets.
 There is a four-ticket limit per request and you're only allowed to attend a taping once every six months.

 Getting Standby Tickets

-Stand-by tickets are distributed on the same day as the show tapes under the "NBC Studios" marquee on the 49th Street side of 30 Rockefeller Plaza (GE Building).
-They begin distributing one ticket per person at 9 am, but it's a good idea to get there even earlier.
-If there are any standby tickets leftover, they will be available at the NBC Experience Store on 49th between 5th and 6th Avenues.
-Stand-by tickets for The Tonight Show Starring Jimmy Fallon do not guarantee admission.
-If you get a standby ticket, you must return at 3:45 to wait and see if you can get in.
+Standby tickets are distributed on the same day as the show tapes under the "NBC Studios" marquee on the 49th Street side of 30 Rockefeller Plaza (GE Building).
+They begin distributing one ticket per person at 9 a.m., but it's a good idea to get there even earlier.
+If there are any standby tickets leftover, they will be available at the NBC Experience Store on 49th Street between 5th and 6th Avenues.
+Standby tickets for The Tonight Show Starring Jimmy Fallon do not guarantee admission.
+If you get a standby ticket, you must return at 3:45 p.m. to wait and see if you can get in.

 You can also see Jimmy rehearse his monologue and help determine which jokes will make it into the actual show.
 This is a more intimate experience than the live taping.
 The length of time the rehearsal takes varies depending on how much material Jimmy wants to rehearse and it sometimes includes bits beyond the monologue.
-To reserve your free ticket online, you'll need to register at 1iota.com.
+Register and reserve your free ticket online.

 If you can't get tickets, you could also check out the NBC Studios Tour.
 Depending on the day of the week and the time of day, you might get a chance to see inside the Late Night studio.